tomuxmon/bevy_roguelike/README.md

 Check out the [live version here](https://tomuxmon.github.io/bevy_roguelike/).

 You can also run and debug it inside VS Code with breakpoints and all the goodness. [launch.json](.vscode/launch.json) together with a couple of extensions allows that.
-Personally I just use [rust-extension-pack](https://marketplace.visualstudio.com/items?itemName=Zerotaskx.rust-extension-pack).
+Personally, I just use [rust-extension-pack](https://marketplace.visualstudio.com/items?itemName=Zerotaskx.rust-extension-pack).

-### Controlls
+### Controls

 - `up` / `down` / `left` / `right` keys for movement and attack
 - `space` skip turn
 - `Z` skip turns continuously and heal
-- `,` to pick up item
+- `,` to pick up as item
 - `I` to open / close inventory display
-- `D` to drop item (last item from inventory or else equipment)
+- `D` to drop an item (last item from inventory or else equipment)

-### Inventiory management
+### Inventory management

 ![inventory image](inventory.png)